mutecomm/mute/doc/keyserver.md

 #### Forward Secrecy Preference

-If no more KeyInit messages are available from the KeyInit repository but the `FORWARDSEC` (see below) setting of the user is "Mandatory", then the peer has to initiate a session via synchronous prekeying (see [message protocol](https://github.com/mutecomm/mute/blob/master/doc/messages.md)).
+If no more KeyInit messages are available from the KeyInit repository but the `FORWARDSEC` (see below) setting of the user is "mandatory", then the peer has to initiate a session via synchronous prekeying (see [message protocol](https://github.com/mutecomm/mute/blob/master/doc/messages.md)).
-If the KeyInit message returned by the KeyInit repository is the fallback message and the `FORWARDSEC` setting of the user is "Strict", then the peer must either retry until he receives a unique message or he must initiate a session via synchronous prekeying.
+If the KeyInit message returned by the KeyInit repository is the fallback message and the `FORWARDSEC` setting of the user is "strict", then the peer must either retry until he receives a unique message or he must initiate a session via synchronous prekeying.
 If the KeyInit message returned is shared (`FALLBACK==true`) and `FOWARDWARDSEC`